 Another reason as to why this plant is not a number one choice for aquarium enthusiasts is because it is quite demanding in terms of its lighting needs.
 This plant needs a very high amount of light, between 5 and 7 watts per gallon, which means that it isn’t particular ideal for fish tanks where there are other plants and fish that require slightly less light.

-If you do want a great plant suggestion for you aqarium then we highly recommend the Amazon Sword plant.
+If you do want a great plant suggestion for you aquarium then we recommend the Amazon Sword plant.

 Another thing to keep in mind is that this plant may also not be ideal because it should never be over shadowed or beneath other plants, because if it is then it won’t get the necessary light intake that it needs to survive.